-Course Code PHYSICS 2520 Course Physics IIB Coordinating Unit School of Physical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Available for Study Abroad and Exchange Y Prerequisites PHYSICS 2510, MATHS 2102 or MATHS 2201 - Other students may apply to Head of Physics for exemption Incompatible PHYSICS 2525 Assumed Knowledge MATHS 2101, MATHS 2202 Course Description This course provides an introduction to condensed matter physics, progresses from the level I introduction to optical physics and continues the development of practical problem solving using laboratory experiments.
+Course Code PHYSICS 2520 Course Physics IIB Coordinating Unit School of Chemistry & Physics Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Prerequisites PHYSICS 2510, MATHS 2102 or MATHS 2201, MATHS 2101 - Other students may apply to Head of Physics for exemption Corequisites MATHS 2202 (if MATHS 2101 has not been completed) Incompatible PHYSICS 2525 Course Description This course provides an introduction to condensed matter physics, progresses from the level I introduction to optical physics and continues the development of practical problem solving using laboratory experiments.

 Optics: -ray tracing; ABCD matrix method; cardinal points; optical aberrations and wavefront distortion; interferometry; polarisation and Jones matrices; Gaussian beams.

-Condensed Matter Physics: -introduction to crystal structures, lattices and bonding; atomic vibrations in crystals and phonon zones, free-electron gas model of metals; nearly-free electron model and band theory; semiconductor crystals; PN Junctions; diodes.
+Condensed Matter Physics: -introduction to crystal structues, lattices and bonding; atomic vibrations in crystals and phonon zones, free-electron gas model of metals; nearly-free elctron model and band theory; semiconductor crystals; PN Junctions; diodes.

 Practical work includes laboratory experiments in optics, properties of solids and instrumentation.